Delft's source of sustainable energy and knowledge

 TU Delft, Aardyn, Shell and EBN are taking an important step forward in the energy transition and are installing a geothermal source on the TU Delft campus, under the name Geothermie Delft.
 This source provides both the campus and a number of neighborhoods in Delft with sustainable heat.
 A unique project in which research and industry come together at a crucial moment in the energy transition.

-Geothermal Delft is a unique project in which a sustainable geothermal source is exploited on the TU Delft Campus and at the same time is linked in real time to a major scientific research program at TU Delft.
+Geothermie Delft is a unique project in which a sustainable geothermal source is exploited on the TU Delft Campus and at the same time is linked in real time to a major scientific research and educational program at TU Delft.

 This makes it a unique example project, with which we conduct research into the safe and responsible upscaling of geothermal energy in the built environment.